huljas/play-messages/README.md

 Add the module to the `routes`

     *     /     module:play-messages

-Now you can localize your application using the @messages for example
+Start your application and you can find the tool in @messages:

     http://localhost:9000/@messages